MartijnReede/Learning-Java---Notes-and-Projects/Project 6 - GUI Student Database/Readme.txt

-* Check the video in this folder to see the application running.
+* Check/download the video in this folder to see the application running.

 Goals for this program: